Acceptable Materials and Rules

 The Authorized Representative will be able to enter his or her school in one of the following Competition Divisions:

 - School Division.
 An eligible school may enter in the School Division to compete against other schools in the same State.
 The District of Columbia will be treated as its own State for purposes of the Competition.
-Only “Recyclable Material” (defined in Paragraph 3 below) generated by, and collected from, a school’s own internal operations may be considered for purposes of the State School Competition.
-Schools that participate in a community recycling program, i.e., that accept Recyclable Material from anyone other than the internal school population or that wish to solicit and accept recyclable donations from parent’s homes or businesses, individuals, groups and organizations in such participating School’s surrounding community for purposes of the Competition are not eligible to participate in the State School Competition.
-The National Champion will be chosen from only schools with verified weights; state participants will be allowed ot use estimates.
+Only “Recyclable Material” (defined in Paragraph 3 below) generated by, and collected from, a school’s own internal operations may be considered for purposes of the School Division.
+Schools that participate in a community recycling program, i.e., that accept Recyclable Material from anyone other than the internal school population or that wish to solicit and accept recyclable donations from parent’s homes or businesses, individuals, groups and organizations in such participating School’s surrounding community for purposes of the Competition are not eligible to participate in the School Division.
+Each state and the District of Columbia will have one winning school based on having the greatest total weight of qualifying Recyclable Material collected per capita (students + teachers).
+A National Champion of the School Division will be chosen from only schools with verified weights; state participants will be allowed to use estimates.

 - District Division.
 An eligible school district may enter in the national District Division to compete against other schools in the 50 states of the United States and the District of Columbia.
 Whole school districts that are unable to break out recycling data for each individual school can compete nationally against other school districts.
-Districts that participate in a community recycling program, i.e., that accept Recyclable Material from anyone other than the internal school population or that wish to solicit and accept recyclable donations from parent’s homes or businesses, individuals, groups and organizations in such participating School’s surrounding community for purposes of the Competition are not eligible to participate in the National School District competition.
+Districts that participate in a community recycling program, i.e., that accept Recyclable Material from anyone other than the internal school population or that wish to solicit and accept recyclable donations from parent’s homes or businesses, individuals, groups and organizations in such participating School’s surrounding community for purposes of the Competition are not eligible to participate in the District Division.
+The school district with the greatest total weight of Recyclable Material collected from acceptable sources will be the winner of the District Division.

 3. HOW TO PARTICIPATE.

 - Reporting.
 Between 12:00 a.m.
-EST on Wednesday, November 16, 2017 and 11:59 p.m.
-EST on Thursday, December 15, 2017 (the “Reporting Period”), each School/District participating in the Competition must submit a report on-line describing the type(s) and amount(s) of Recyclable Material collected by such School/District during the Collection Period.
+EST on Friday, November 16, 2018 and 11:59 p.m.
+EST on Friday, December 14, 2018 (the “Reporting Period”), each School/District participating in the Competition must submit a report on-line describing the type(s) and amount(s) of Recyclable Material collected by such School/District during the Collection Period.
 The report link can be found on http://www.Recycle-Bowl.org.Reports submitted prior to or after the Reporting Period shall not be considered and a participating School/District that submits an untimely report shall not be eligible for a prize.
 KAB will review each of the timely submitted reports.
 If KAB, in its sole discretion, determines that the data or other information reported by a particular School/District is inaccurate, incomplete or otherwise non-compliant with these Official Rules, KAB may disqualify such School/District.
 KAB may, at its sole discretion, request that any School/District provide supporting documentation and/or other information concerning its report.
-The failure of any School/District to respond to such an inquiry by KAB shall result in that School’s/Distict’s immediate disqualification from the Competition.
+The failure of any School/District to respond to such an inquiry by KAB shall result in that School’s/District’s immediate disqualification from the Competition.
 Any decision or inquiry made by KAB with respect to a submitted report shall be final and binding upon the School/District.

 - Required Information.
 Each School/District participating in the Competition shall provide total pounds of Recyclable Material collected during the Collection Period and its current total number of students and teachers.
 Each winning School/District must provide supporting documentation confirming the number of current students and teachers, which may include a link to an Internet webpage.